alvst/homebridge-switchbot-thermostat/README.md

    - Click Developer Options
    - Click Copy `secret` to Clipboard
 6. Input your `secret` into the config parameter

+   Switchbot Thermostat Specific instructions

-7. Configure all your Switchbot Bots to Multipress mode
+7. Configure all your Switchbot Bots to 'Multipress' mode
 8. Place your Switchbot Bots onto the thermostat making sure they are able to hit the buttons.

 - ### If using BLE Connection